Applying For Press Passes To The Event

 New guest speakers include Mark Frauenfelder, the founder of the incredibly popular online site BoingBoing and Editor-in-Chief of MAKE magazine; Ex-Disney / Nickelodeon animator Raul Aguirre, Jr. also joins the event this year from the Man vs. Art podcast; Paul Sabourin of the music group “Paul and Storm” will be on panels and workshops; and Pete Abrams of the popular webcomic Sluggy Freelance returns along with numerous other art and comics professionals.

 The event’s co-founder, Onezumi Hartstein, said, “[co-founder] James Harknell and I wanted to put together an event that would empower people to take control of their lives by going DIY with the internet and to showcase those who have done so already.
 We feel that the internet is the present and the future.
 This is the event for the internet generation.”
 After successful runs in 2010, 2011, and 2012 this year will mark Hartstein’s fourth time organizing the event.

 The convention features educational content, children’s programming, board gaming, video gaming, vintage arcade cabinets, an extensive Artist Alley / Vendor Room, live action roleplaying, musical performances, and plenty of giveaways.
 As in past years, there will be a charity auction to benefit the Electronic Frontier Foundation, an international non-profit digital advocacy group that helps to defend civil liberties in the digital space.

-Tickets for Intervention 2013 can be bought at http://www.interventioncon.com/register for the early pre-registration price of $35 for the full weekend.
-They may be purchased in advance or at the door for $45.
+Tickets for Intervention 2013 can be bought at http://www.interventioncon.com/register for the pre-registration price of $40 for the full weekend up until August 11th, afterward they may be purchased in advance online or at the door for $45.